-Sometimes, prolonged QT intervals in people with long QT syndrome never cause problems.
-However, physical or emotional stress might "trip up" a heart susceptible to prolonged QT intervals.
+Most of the time, prolonged QT intervals in people with long QT syndrome never cause problems.
+However, physical or emotional stress might "trip up" a heart that is sensitive to prolonged QT intervals.
 This can cause the heart's rhythm to spin out of control, triggering life-threatening, irregular heart rhythms (arrhythmias) including:

 Torsades de pointes — 'twisting of the points.'
-This arrhythmia is characterized by your heart's two lower chambers (ventricles) beating fast, making the waves on an ECG monitor look twisted.
-When this arrhythmia occurs, less blood is pumped out from your heart.
-Less blood then reaches your brain, causing you to faint suddenly and, often, without any warning.
+In this arrhythmia, your heart's two lower chambers (ventricles) beat fast and chaotically, making the waves on an ECG monitor look twisted.
+Less blood is pumped out from your heart, so less blood reaches your brain, causing you to faint suddenly and, often, without any warning.

-If a torsades de pointes episode is short — lasting less than one minute — your heart can correct itself seconds later, and you regain consciousness on your own.
-However, if a torsades de pointes episode persists, it can lead to a life-threatening arrhythmia called ventricular fibrillation.
+If a torsades de pointes episode is short — lasting less than one minute — your heart can correct itself and you regain consciousness on your own.
+However, if a torsades de pointes episode lasts longer, it can result in a sudden fainting spell followed by a full-body seizure.
+If the dangerous rhythm does not correct itself, then a life-threatening arrhythmia called ventricular fibrillation follows.

 Ventricular fibrillation.
-This condition causes the ventricles to beat so fast that your heart quivers and effectively ceases pumping blood.
-Unless your heart is shocked back into a normal rhythm by a device called a defibrillator, ventricular fibrillation can lead to brain damage and death.
+This condition causes the ventricles to beat so fast that your heart quivers and ceases pumping blood.
+Unless your heart is shocked back into a normal rhythm by a defibrillator, ventricular fibrillation can lead to brain damage and sudden death.